 Basement Wall Crack Repair: What Works and What Does Not

-The main problem with the presence of these cracks is their ability to let water into your basement.
+One of the main concerns with basement wall cracks is their ability to let water into your home.
+As water seeps through these cracks, it can create a damp and humid environment that is ideal for mold and mildew growth.
+Additionally, the presence of water in your basement can cause damage to your possessions, flooring, and walls and can even lead to structural problems if the foundation is compromised.
 When it comes to basement wall crack repair there are many different solutions, but only a few make the cut in terms of their effectiveness.

 What Does NOT Work